Oneflow-Inc/oneflow-mlu/README.md

 # oneflow-mlu

-OneFlow-MLU is an OneFlow extension that enables oneflow to run on the Cambrian MLU chips.
+OneFlow-MLU is an OneFlow extension that enables oneflow to run on the Cambricon MLU chips.
 Currently it only supports the MLU 370 series.

 ## Installation